How to Grow Peppers In Pots: 9 Tips for Success

 Some of the more compact pepper varieties will do fine in pots as narrow as 8 inches.
 But larger plants will do best in containers at least a foot in diameter.
 In either case, make sure your pot is at least 10 inches deep to allow for adequate root growth.

 Five-gallon buckets are the perfect size for most peppers.
-If you plan to plant more than one pepper in each pot–something that is possible with non-bushy varieties of bell peppers and others–pick a pot with a diameter wider than a foot.
+If you plan to plant more than one pepper in each pot–something that’s possible with non-bushy varieties of bell peppers and others–pick a pot with a diameter wider than a foot.

 Whatever pot you choose, make sure it has plenty of drainage holes.
-Peppers like moist soil but do not do well in waterlogged pots.
+Peppers like moist soil but don’t do well in waterlogged pots.
 If needed, take a drill with a large bit to the bottom of your plastic or metal container to add extra drainage holes.

 3. Pick Good Potting Soil